Frequently Asked Questions

 Q: Is the theatre licensed to sell alcohol?

 A: Yes, we have a limited license.
-During the interval of our five regular productions (adult) alcohol is on sale for consumption on the premises only (subject to availability), and there is a limited range supplied (sealed bottles of wine, premixed gin and tonic, bottled beer).
+During the interval of our four regular productions (adult) alcohol is on sale for consumption on the premises only (subject to availability), and there is a limited range supplied (sealed bottles of wine, premixed gin and tonic, bottled beer).
 No alcohol may be brought onto the premises and consumed.
 We reserve the right to refuse access to members of the public who flout our licensing conditions.